Avengers: Endgame: Plot

 In 2018, 23 days after Thanos erased half of all life in the universe, (Note: Known as the Blip, and depicted in Avengers: Infinity War (2018)) Carol Danvers rescues Tony Stark and Nebula from deep space.
 They reunite with the remaining Avengers—Bruce Banner, Steve Rogers, Thor, Natasha Romanoff, and James Rhodes—and Rocket on Earth.
 Finding Thanos on an uninhabited planet, they plan to use the Infinity Stones to reverse his actions but learn that Thanos has destroyed them.
 Enraged, Thor decapitates Thanos.

 Five years later, Scott Lang escapes from the Quantum Realm.
-(Note: In which he was trapped at the end of Ant-Man and the Wasp (2018)) Reaching the Avengers Compound, he says he experienced only five hours while trapped.
+(Note: In which he was trapped at the end of Ant-Man and the Wasp (2018)) Reaching the Avengers Compound, he informs Rogers and Romanoff that he experienced only five hours while trapped.
 Theorizing that the Quantum Realm allows time travel, they ask a reluctant Stark to help them retrieve the Stones from the past to reverse Thanos's present actions.
 Stark, Rocket, and Banner, who has merged his intelligence with the Hulk's strength, build a time machine.
-Banner says that altering the past does not affect the present, since any changes create alternate realities.
+Banner theorizes that altering the past will not affect the present, since any changes will create alternate realities.
 Banner and Rocket travel to Norway, where they visit the Asgardian refugee settlement of New Asgard and recruit an overweight, despondent Thor.
 In Tokyo, Romanoff recruits Clint Barton, who became a vigilante after his family was erased.

 Banner, Lang, Rogers, and Stark time-travel to New York City during Loki's attack in 2012.
 (Note: During the events of The Avengers (2012)) At the Sanctum Sanctorum, Banner convinces the Ancient One to give him the Time Stone after promising to return the Infinity Stones to their proper points in time.
 At Stark Tower, Rogers retrieves the Mind Stone from Hydra sleeper agents, but Stark and Lang's attempt to steal the Space Stone fails, allowing 2012-Loki to escape with it.
 Rogers and Stark travel to Camp Lehigh in 1970, where Stark obtains an earlier version of the Space Stone and encounters his father, Howard.
-Rogers steals Pym Particles from Hank Pym to return to the present and sees his lost love, Peggy Carter.
+Rogers steals Pym Particles from Hank Pym to return to the present, and sees his lost love, Peggy Carter.